EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Proposed Methodology

-We propose a scheme, $\mathtt{VFedMH}$, to solve the heterogeneous issue of party models in VFL.
+To solve the low accuracy problem caused by the passive party's local heterogeneous model, we proposed a new method EASTER.
+An overview of the proposed EASTER is shown in Fig. \ref{fig: EASTER}.
 Our scheme comprises $C$ participants, consisting of one active party $a$ and $K$ passive parties.
 Each participant owns private datasets and heterogeneous models locally.
-The main goal of $\mathtt{VFedMH}$ is to aggregate the private datasets from all parties and utilize them collaboratively to train $C$ heterogeneous models.
+The main goal of EASTER is to aggregate the private datasets from all parties and utilize them collaboratively to train $C$ heterogeneous models.